Apple Vs. Pc - What's the Difference?

 So, then, if the hardware is virtually the same and the software operates no better than a Windows machine does then the difference must be in the service right?
 Perhaps Macs have better warranties?

-During the process of becoming a certified apple technician you are warned over and over again to NOT reveal any information relating to past problems any particular unit may have had or any defects that may have been detected after design and construction of the unit (such as the laptop cases being too thin to allow for proper heat circulation)
+During the process of becoming a certified apple technician you are warned over and over again to not reveal any information relating to past problems any unit may have had or any defects that may have been detected after design and construction of the unit (such as the laptop cases being too thin to allow for proper heat circulation).
+I was not supposed to inform the customer of the exact specifics of the repair work I was doing.

-Even though on the inside of a MAC the hardware is exactly the same as the hardware on a PC laptop you are not allowed to order any apple parts from anyone other than apple.
-Apple assigns their own inventory numbers to these parts and so even having the original inventory number (such as the one Seagate would assign to a hard drive it constructed) would not help you find any part at apple.
+Apple assigns their own inventory numbers to these parts as well so even having the original inventory number (such as the one Seagate would assign to a hard drive it constructed) would not help you find any part at apple.

 - Mac vs. PC vs. Linux - SouthPark Style